-The problem of transferring a deep convolutional network trained for object recognition to the task of scene image classification is considered.
-An embedded implementation of the recently proposed mixture of factor analyzers Fisher vector (MFA-FV) is proposed.
-This enables the design of a network architecture, the MFAFVNet, that can be trained in an end to end manner.
-The new architecture involves the design of a MFA-FV layer that implements a statistically correct version of the MFA-FV, through a combination of network computations and regularization.
-When compared to previous neural implementations of Fisher vectors, the MFAFVNet relies on a more powerful statistical model and a more accurate implementation.
-When compared to previous non-embedded models, the MFAFVNet relies on a state of the art model, which is now embedded into a CNN.
+Yunsheng Li Mandar Dixit Nuno Vasconcelos University of California, San Diego La Jolla, CA 92093 yul554@ucsd.edu mdixit@ucsd.edu nvasconcelos@ucsd.edu work trained for object recognition to the task of scene image classification is considered.
+An embedded implementation of the recently proposed mixture of factor analyzers tion must be invariant to the locations of individual objects Fisher vector (MFA-FV) is proposed.
+This enables the de- which can change drastically within the same scene class sign of a network architecture, the MFAFVNet, that can be Eventually, sophisticated pooling strategie, such as the vectrained in an end to end manner.
+The new architecture in-tor of locally aggregated descriptors (VLAD) [12] or the volves the design of a MFA-FV layer that implements a sta-Fisher vector (FV) [23] emerged as the dominant pooling tistically correct version of the MFA-FV, through a combi- mechanisms for scene classification. nation of network computations and regularization.
+When compared to previous neural implementations of Fisher vec-tors of choice for scene classification.
+In fact, the impletors, the MFAFVNet relies on a more powerful statistical mentation of a holistic scene classifier with a CNN is almodel and a more accurate implementation.
+When compared to previous non-embedded models, the MFAFVNet images.
+The main challenges are the assembly of a large relies on a state of the art model, which is now embedded dataset of such images and the standard difficulties of traininto a CNN.
 This enables end to end training.
-Experiments show that the MFAFVNet has state of the art performance on scene classification.
+Experiments ing a deep network.
+These problems have been addressed show that the MFAFVNet has state of the art performance in [29], through the assembly of the Places dataset and its on scene classification.